 How can TEACCH methods assist in the Agility classroom?

-I attended a 3-day TEACCH seminar in the spring of 2019, and was surprised to see that I could apply their teaching methods to my Agility classes.
+I attended a 3-day TEACCH seminar in the spring of 2019, and found the methods described so compelling that I began to apply them to my Agility classes.
 TEACCH is an organization based in North Carolina that focuses on individualized, structured teaching strategies for people with Autism.
-I loved their hands-on approach to the challenges of presenting information to learners and of course began to apply many of their ideas to the way I teach Agility Foundation classes.
+I loved their hands-on approach to the challenges of presenting information to learners and apply many of their ideas to the way I teach Agility Foundation classes.
 In this post, I'll talk about the changes I made after learning from the great folks leading the TEACCH seminar.
 In that light, let's talk about the Agility skill of Running Contacts!

 And HERE is how I've modified the presentation of this exercise after learning the TEACCH methods of presenting information more effectively.
 That's right, those are post-its on the floor.

 Simply flinging that PVC square down on the ground by itself (as seen in that "Before" pic) was not giving my students enough information.
 I had been giving them the instruction to mark and reward their dog for stepping in to the box, but my presentation of this exercise left out a lot of important points.
 The running contact requires a solid understanding of these questions : What direction does the dog need to be facing?
 Where does the human handler need to be?
 How can I reward my teammate effectively while keeping all of the rest of this in mind?
 What do my Agility teams need in order to set this exercise up more clearly, and what were the tools I needed to clarify this exercise without having to use verbal reminders?